-In her free time she loves climbing, hiking and reading.
-Cooking isn't too shabby either!
+In her free time she loves running, hiking, climbing and reading.

 Effie grew up in a town situated at the foot of Mount Olympus in Greece.
 She started her studies in Thessaloniki in the Biology department of the Aristotle University and received a Master's degree from the University of Glasgow.
 She did her PhD in the lab of Detlef Weigel in Tuebingen working on salicylic acid production in natural accessions of A. thaliana and a postdoc in the lab of Marja Timmermans in Tuebingen on understanding cell differentiation at a single cell level.